AI-powered Inventory Optimization & Supply Planning

 During the pre-project phases, our technical experts will be able to assess with your team the best integration strategy for your environment to ensure a smooth transition.

-B2Wise is a DDMRP-native tool following the methodology strictly.
-Flowlity offers a more flexible, AI-enhanced version:
+B2Wise is a DDMRP-native tool that follows the methodology strictly, while Flowlity offers a more flexible, AI-enhanced approach to supply chain planning.

 Flowlity differs in multiple ways: